deeparteffects/deepart-api-html-js-example/README.md

 # Deep Art Effects API Example For JavaScript
-Here is an example how you can use the Deep Art Effects API for JavaScript to display available styles, upload an image and get the result.
+Here is an example on how you can use the Deep Art Effects API for JavaScript to display available styles, upload an image and get the result.

+If you want to try out the example, change the values for the apiKey, accessKey and secretKey in `js\scripts.js` to your key values.

 ## 1. Add dependencies to your website
 ```javascript